ernestohegi/ai-chatbot/README.md

 1. **Start the application** using the commands above
 2. **Open your browser** to `http://localhost:3000`
-3. **Enter your ingredients** in the chat input field
+3. **Enter your questions or requests** in the chat input field
-4. **Get recipe suggestions** - The AI chef will provide creative recipe ideas based on your ingredients
+4. **Get helpful responses** - The AI assistant will provide concise and useful answers

 ### Example Usage:

-- Input: "I have chicken, rice, and vegetables"
+- Input: "Can you help me with a coding problem?"
+- Output: The AI will provide assistance with your coding question
+- Input: "What's the weather like today?"
-- Output: The AI will suggest recipes like chicken stir-fry with rice and vegetables, including cooking instructions and tips
+- Output: The AI will respond with weather information or guidance

 ## Technology Stack